softcover/softcover_book/chapters/getting_started.md

 ![Viewing the book on http://localhost:4000.\label{fig:localhost_4000}](images/figures/localhost_4000.png)

 Writing books works just fine with a text editor and browser placed side-by-side (Figure~\ref{fig:editor_browser}), but my favorite trick is to connect an iPad to the Softcover server's address on the local network, effectively using the iPad as an external monitor.
 Then, when I save a source file, the iPad's browser magically refreshes with the updated content.
-This setup is especially nice for people (like me) who work remotely and prefer for their full production setup to be mobile (Figure~\ref{fig:ipad_monitor}).
+This setup is especially nice for people (like me) who work remotely and prefer for their full production setup to be mobile.

 *Note*: You can find the local network address by examining the results of `ifconfig`; in my experience the relevant address usually begins with `192` (when on the local wireless network) or `172` (when attached directly to a computer), so you can probably extract the right local address using the following command: